 When we teach young readers the sounds of the reading codes, it allows them to decode with confidence.

 The reading code 'ch' makes 3 sounds:

-The challenge is we typically teach that 'ch' makes one sound, the sound found in cherry.
-We don't teach that 'ch' makes three sounds.
-So when a new reader approaches the word 'school' and they get it wrong, they are told it's an exception.
+The challenge is we typically teach 'ch' makes one sound, the sound found in cherry.
+We don't typically teach that 'ch' makes 3 sounds.
+So when a new reader approaches the word 'school' and they it wrong, they are told it's an exception.

 This impacts their trust in us and their confidence in themselves, especially when they are just doing what we taught them.
 We are setting our young readers up for failure right from the beginning.

 We expect young readers to pick up on reading and spelling as they grow into developing readers.
-This might work for some, but unfortunately, many children fall through the cracks.
+This might work for some, but unfortunatley, many children fall through the cracks.

 Let's give our young readers a consistent tool.

 Learning the 3 sounds 'ch' can make will help when a young reader lands on words with 'ch' in it.
-They can now decide which 'ch' sound makes the most sense.
+They can now decided which 'ch' sounds makes the most sense.

 Knowing the sounds of the reading codes is by far the most consistent tool we can give our young readers.
 They can leverage this tool when they land on advanced, unknown words and decode the words with confidence and with logic.
 Of course, there are some exceptions, but we can teach those too!